-The Triumph Sprite from the bulgy headlight era is called a “Bug-eye” Sprite on this side of the pond and a “Frog-eye” Sprite in its motherland of England.
+The Austin-Healey Sprite from the bulgy headlight era is called a “Bug-eye” Sprite on this side of the pond and a “Frog-eye” Sprite in its motherland of England.

 You have to use discretion–depending on the owner.
 An owner from the States is probably okay with Bug-eye, but if you detect a British accent, go to the default British term “Frog-Eye”.
 MyStar’s Jim Sutherland learned this the hard way during an interview with a British owner of a Sprite, when his use of the term almost ended the interview with the owner–she wasn’t impressed.